conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

 `conda-smithy` also contains the command line tool that you should use if you rerender manually from the command line (see [Rerendering feedstocks](updating_pkgs.md#dev-update-rerender)).

 Smithy can be used beyond conda-forge's purposes.
-For example, it can be used to set up self-hosted Azure agents <azure-config> for non-conda-forge infrastructures.
+For example, it can be used to set up self-hosted Azure agents for non-conda-forge infrastructures.
 (You could also consider using [Azure virtual machine scale set agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops), which could be less expensive to run than permanently active agents.)